matszpk/amdcovc/README.md

 ### WARNING

 This program changes graphics card's clocks and voltages.
-This program can easily DAMAGE your hardware if it will be used UNCAREFULLY.
+This program can easily DAMAGE your hardware if it will be used CARELESSLY.

 Before any setting of AMD Overdrive parameters (clocks, voltages, fan speeds), please STOP ANY the GPU computations and the GPU renderings.